RoverRobotics/roverpro-firmware/README.md

 For debugging, use MPLAB 8.
 MPLAB X (5.30) has numerous bugs.
 Even its bugs have bugs.

-### Building with Cmake
+### Building with CMake

 1. Install XC16 the [Microchip XC16 Toolsuite](https://www.microchip.com/mplab/compilers).
 This toolsuite contains a compiler/linker/assembler and also standard libraries for the PIC24F MCU's.
 I recommend installing this to the path "C:/opt/Microchip/xc16", since the default (in "Program Files (x86)" contains spaces, which can cause some build tools to complain)
-2. Install Ninja (CMake on Windows w/ Visual Studio generator does not like using other C compilers)
+2. Generate build files with CMake
-3. Generate build files with CMake
+3. Build it!

 ```
 cd OpenRoverFirmware